rajnandan1/zodiva/README.md

 # Customizing the SDK

+Select `Customize` from left side menu.
 Most of the things here are for the JS widget.

 ### Important Parameters to be modified